caojin0321/caojin0321/README.md

-## Hi, I'm David 👋
+## Hi, I'm Marco 👋

 Full-stack engineer, entrepreneur and product designer with a passion for building things that make a difference

-Come join us at Rudy AI!
+Come join us at Gravy AI!